Chilean nationalization of copper: Third stage of nationalization

 The process of "negotiated nationalization" met with vociferous criticism from the leftist political parties, and from a section of the President's own Christian Democratic Party.
 The idea was accused of bowing to American imperialism, being too slow and too expensive.

 In the 1970 presidential election, the outright nationalization without compensation (known as the Chileanization of copper) became one of the main campaign issues.
 Two out of the three presidential candidates incorporated the idea into their political platforms, while the third opted for a faster version of the "negotiated nationalization".

 After socialist candidate Salvador Allende won the election, he promised to deal with the issue head-on.
-In fact, at the beginning of 1971, he sent Congress a project for a constitutional amendment that would allow him to nationalize outright all mines, and to transfer all present and future copper fields to the state.
+In fact, at the beginning of 1971, he sent Congress a bill for a constitutional amendment that would allow him to nationalize outright all mines, and to transfer all present and future copper fields to the state.
 Congress passed this amendment on July 11, 1971, by a unanimous vote, and based on it, on July 16, 1971 law 17.450 was promulgated, and became effective immediately.
 The event was celebrated as the Day of National Dignity (Día de la Dignidad Nacional).

 In principle, there was complete agreement about the process of nationalization of the mines among all political parties represented in the Chilean Congress, as indicated by the unanimous vote that approved law 17.450.
 When it came down to the particulars, however, there was much concern about the political use that the Allende administration would make of it.
 Even so, the bigger concern was for the expected reaction of the U.S. government.